 For more on this question, it’s worth visiting the brilliant Living Out website – and buying the book ‘Is God Anti-Gay?’ by Sam Allberry.
 They are very experienced in answering this question and ones like it very well and with respect and compassion.

 Does God hate you?
 No he doesn’t!
 And nor do true Christians hate you either (despite what some people want you to believe).
 The vast majority of and any true Christians do not hate people who are gay or transgender or struggling with their gender.
-Sometimes those who are gay think that Christians are homophobic or hateful (some people even promote this idea for selfish gain).
+Sometimes those who are gay think that Christians are homophobic or hateful through bad experiences or because what others say.
 But it’s not true.
 God loves us so much and is desperate for everyone to know him personally.
 We live in a very complex and often confusing world with loads of different messages about who we are, what’s right, what’s wrong, whether there is a right or wrong!
 But just as many people may have an opinion about the right direction in a snow storm, only a map can give us accurate instructions.
 Jesus is like that map – he’s the best way in storms or good times.

 The Bible tells us that we’ve all messed up and fall short of God and his love – we all do things that mean there’s a gap between us and God.
 All of us have a desire to be loved unconditionally.
 But people let us down.
 Only God can truly satisfy that longing, that hole, that emptiness inside.
 God doesn’t point his finger at any of us or whack us round the head with a Bible.
 He says, ‘there is a sinful part of you that divides you from the fullness of my love.
 If you ask me to come into your life to help you, to fill you with the Holy Spirit, then I can help you to be more like me.
 This will mean turning away from things that damage you and me.’
 But this message is for all of us, as everyone has fallen short.